 SAGOS is a high precision geodynamic observatory comprising space techniques and ground instruments.
 Presently the observatory is equipped with

-The Zugspitze Geodynamic Observatory Germany (ZUGOG) is being established at the end of 2017 on top of mountain Zugspitze in the German Alps, with the dual targets of validation and calibration of GRACE-FO and supporting research into alpine mountain building processes and climate-relevant hydrological studies connected to the Environmental Research Station Schneefernerhaus.
-This second geodynamic observatory of GFZ includes the superconducting gravimeter OSG 052 and starts to measure in spring 2018.
+The Zugspitze Geodynamic Observatory (ZUGOG) was established in September 2018 on top of mountain Zugspitze in the European Alps, with the dual targets of validation and calibration of GRACE-FO and supporting research into alpine mountain building processes and climate-relevant hydrological studies connected to the Environmental Research Station Schneefernerhaus.
+This second geodynamic observatory of GFZ includes the observatory superconducting gravimeter OSG 052, which observed previously in Sutherland, a permanent GNSS station and a local hydrological and meteorological sensor network.
+The superconducting gravimeter data are available for registered users from the IGETS data base hosted by GFZ.
+When using this dataset please cite it as follows

 Satellite-based gravity field determination can map the gravity field of the Earth in a very homogeneous way, however, with limited spatial resolution due to the altitude of the orbits.
 On the other hand, traditional terrestrial gravimetry on ground can measure the gravity with high resolution, but its data are often inhomogeneous and such measurements can be limited by difficult environmental conditions like high mountains, glaciers, mush or jungle.
 Furthermore, traditional terrestrial gravimeters cannot be used on sea.
 Air- and shipborne gravimetry measurements can be used to fill data gaps of the traditional gravimetry on ground and the satellite techniques.
 Thanks to the development of GNSS, air- and shipborne gravimetry nowadays can operate routinely not only for research, but also for resource investigation etc. Regional gravity field models can be developed on the basis of this technique.